Caldwell Parish School Board

-The four-day school week
+About

-The Caldwell Parish School Board decreased the school week to four days, with the permission of the superintendent the new shortened school week is planned to save this rural district about $135,000 per year.
+The Caldwell Parish School Board has split the elementary school into three distinct campuses: K–1st, 2–3rd, and 4–5th campuses.

-School uniforms
+The school board decreased the school week to four days, with the permission of the superintendent the new shortened school week is planned to save this rural district about $135,000 per year.

 The district requires all of its students to wear school uniforms.